moussaclarke/planar/README.md

 By [Moussa Clarke](https://github.com/moussaclarke/)

 ### Contribute
-Feel free to submit bug reports, suggestions and pull requests, although can't guarantee I've got enough time to pay much attention to it.
+Feel free to submit bug reports, suggestions and pull requests.
 Alternatively just fork it and make your own thing.

 ### License
 MIT